Disclaimer: I don’t own the Lancers and have made no profit from this story.

 She turned back to Johnny, her face the picture of confusion.
 “I’m sorry, Johnny, but I just don’t know what to do.
 I mean, I know I love you, very much,” she took a peek at Murdoch, “but you’re five years younger than me for goodness sake.”
 She sighed as if she were thinking of leaving.

-Suddenly Johnny got up and took a round house swing at his older brother.
-“You fucking bastard!” he screamed.
+Suddenly Johnny got up and took a round house swing at his older brother, which Scott skilfully dodged.
+“You fuckin’ bastard!” he screamed.
 “There ain’t nothin’ to discuss, you hear me, Scott!”

-Scott was now holding Johnny wrists; keeping the boy at bay but barely, for as little as he was in comparison Johnny was a wiry little cuss.
+Scott was now holding Johnny wrists; keeping the boy at bay, but barely, for as small as he was in comparison, Johnny was a wiry little cuss.

-“Claire is carryin’ my kid and I ain’t goin’ to turn my back on her, like some people I know,” he spat with venom, trying to hurt and winning.
+“Claire is carryin’ my kid!” he spat, “… and I ain’t goin’ to turn my back on her, like some people I know,” he snarled real venom coming from his mouth, as he deliberately tried to hurt and finding his mark.
+It seemed old wounds were still festering after all.

 Johnny returned the blow with a punch of his own and the fight was on.

-Murdoch was just about to punish him like the child he felt he really was when he heard Claire speak.
+Murdoch was just about to punish him like the child he still was, when he heard Claire speak.

 “Johnny... language,” she admonished.

-Murdoch shook his head, he still had Johnny by the scruff and a good handful of hair; he took the opportunity to shake him none to gently.
+Murdoch shook his head, he still had Johnny by the scruff along a good handful of hair and he took the opportunity to shake him none to gently.
 “A clear example of a ‘boy’ not ready for marriage, or fatherhood, I think.”
 He huffed, finally letting his younger son go.

 Silence filled the room as all grew uncomfortable with what had just happened.
-Scott took his seat as did his father and finally his little brother.
+Scott took his seat, as did his father and finally so did Johnny.

-He listened as his brother’s breathing began to slow down and resumed eating as it returned to normal.
+Scott listened as his brother’s breathing began to slow down and resumed eating when it returned to normal.
 Johnny finally calmed down enough to roll his eyes cheekily, expressing his exasperation at the whole thing.
-He knew the situation wasn’t ideal but he felt he loved Claire and all he really wanted was his family to like her also.
+He knew the situation wasn’t ideal but he loved Claire and so, was it really expecting too much for his family to love her too?
+It was all he wanted.
+‘Is that really too much to ask?’
+He thought sighing.

 She did pity him, if only for a brief moment.
-“I know you do, Johnny, but is it enough?”
+“I know you do, Johnny, but is it, enough I mean?”
 She sighed looking perplexed.

 Scott shook his head.
 “No, I don’t believe it is.
 Love wanes but a child is forever.
-Have you thought about that, did you once consider that, either of you?
-Johnny has an excuse being that he is so ‘young’,” he smiled coldly but….”
-He left the rest unsaid but his meaning was very clear, she should and did know better.
+Have… you… thought about that?
+Did… you… once consider that,” he turned to include Johnny finally, “…either of you in fact?
+Johnny has an excuse, being that he… is… so ‘young’,” he smiled coldly at her…” but….”
+He left the rest unsaid but his meaning was very clear, she should, and did know better.

 She was beginning to hate this blond haired man.